mozzarellaV8/agora-marketplace/readme.md

 Beyond that, Gwern himself has made clear that it's best to consider the crawls a [lower-bound for market activity](http://www.gwern.net/Black-market%20archives#interpreting-analyzing).
 A count might be a simple-enough measure, but it's probably best to also keep in mind the amount of scam-listings and general deception that can occur on anonymous marketplaces.

 But maybe one of the better reasons these plots are likely spurious is that ordinary least squares regression isn't exactly suited for count data or time series modeling.
 Maybe violating a few assumptions here.
 Just from looking at the plot, I can imagine a pretty large value on the residuals; the intercept appears biased towards values near the origin.
+Variance appears to be increasing as the date does...